Choonholic/ChzzkDownloader/doc/en-US/how_to_get_chzzk_credential.en-US.md

-# How To Get Chzzk Authorized Credential
+# How To Get Chzzk Authentication Credential

 1. Open [Chzzk](https://chzzk.naver.com/) in desktop web browsers such as Microsoft Edge, Google Chrome or Mozilla Firefox.
 2. Login with NAVER id.